 CTA Blue Line:

-Ipsento (2035 N. Western Ave.) – Bucktown – This spot is more coffee shop than coffeehouse.
+Ipsento (2035 N. Western Ave.) – Bucktown – This spot is more coffee shop than a coffeehouse.
 It’s tiny but always busy.
 There is a small nook in the back where you can take a load off.
 Or, choose one of the few window seats at the front of the shop.
-They are a local coffee roaster and their roasts are fantastic.
+They are a local coffee roaster, and their roasts are fantastic.
 Get the signature Ipsento Latte made with a blend of espresso, coconut milk, dairy milk (substitute almond or soy milk, if you prefer), honey and cayenne.
 Cafe sandwiches are available.
 Ipsento offers interesting coffee classes.
-5 blocks north of the Western ‘L’ stop.
+Five blocks north of the Western ‘L’ stop.

 Café Mustache (2313 N. Milwaukee Ave.) – Logan Square – I love this place!
 It’s not just for coffee.
 Fancy some global tea leaves?
 Midwestern artisanal spirits and microbrews?
 A cup of gumbo?
 This place has it all.
 Only vinyl records are spun here, while you hang out or get work done.
-A separate room hosts musical acts in the evenings. – 1 block north of the California ‘L’ stop.
+A separate room hosts musical acts in the evenings. – One block north of the California ‘L’ stop.

 Bang Bang Pie & Biscuits – (2051 N. California Ave.) – Logan Square – Technically, this is not a coffeehouse.
 It’s a pie shop/ cafe serving up house made, sweet & savory pies, fabulous biscuits, and awesome, locally roasted coffee.
 There is no cuter spot to hunker down on a cold, snowy day.
 In the summer, hang out in the cozy, neighborhood “pie garden.”
 During the week, I like to chill out here early in the morning with my laptop.
-Yum! – 3 blocks south of the California ‘L’ stop.
+Yum! – Three blocks south of the California ‘L’ stop.

 Caffe Streets – (1750 W. Division) – Wicker Park – Super, high-quality coffee by Metric and lovely, herbal teas are the draw at this hip coffee house in Wicker Park – 7 blocks west of the Division ‘L’ stop